klncgty/Project_BEAM/README.md

 ## 🚀 Operations in Ragie.ai

 Once the PDF data is converted to JSON, we uploaded this JSON file to Ragie.ai for advanced data retrieval operations.
-Below are the key files and scripts used for these operations.
+Below are the files and scripts used for these operations.

 ### JSON Uploading
 - **Script:** [raige_uploading.py](https://github.com/klncgty/Project_BEAM/blob/main/ragie_main/raige_uploading.py)